 Brett has dove extensively around the world including such amazing destinations as the South China Sea, Mexico and Hawaii.
 To date he has over 800 dives.

-SSI Advanced Open Water Instructor
+Advanced Open Water Instructor